You-Gao/Blog/_books/2024-06-26-ways-of-seeing.md

 > "The relation between what we see and what we know is never settled."
 > {% include figcaption.html caption="Ways of Seeing" %}

 I picked up this book because I wanted to understand perception.
-The quote stuck with me because it answered why I chose to read "*Ways of Seeing*".
+The quote stuck with me because it answered why I chose to read *Ways of Seeing*.
 My interpretation is that there is always a gap between perception and language.
 And then another gap with "*truth*" or "*reality*".
 We're always two steps removed when communicating about the world[^1].

 Berger explains this effect by analyzing art and their interpretations.
 The concept of "*perspective phenomenology*" is useful because it describes the process of developing human "*inter-subjectivity.*"